Man accused of smuggling gold where the sun don't shine

 Investigators posited that he used a little ingenuity -- and some Vaseline.
 They found a tub of the stuff in his work locker, and while it is certainly his natural right to possess a lubricating substance, investigators did start to wonder what, exactly, he was greasing up.

-After all, during testimony it was revealed Lawrence set off the metal detectors at work more than other employees, but they never seemed to find anything on him.
-Perhaps they were using the wrong preposition.
+During testimony it was revealed Lawrence set off the metal detectors at work more than other employees, but they never seemed to find anything on him.
+Perhaps they were using the wrong preposition?

 All of this comes from the Ottawa Citizen, which also included this distressing nugget in their reporting: